 The Plan became effective (the "Effective Date") on May 9, 2002, the date the Company's stockholders formally approved the Plan.
 The 2004 Amendments became effective on May 6, 2004, the date the Company's stockholders formally approved 2004 Amendments.
-The 2008 Amendments became effective on May 22, 2008, the date the Company's stockholders formally approved the 2008 Amendments.
+The 2008 Amendments will become effective on May 22, 2008, if the Company's stockholders formally approve the 2008 Amendments.
 The 409A Amendments shall be effective with respect to all awards involving income deferrals made after December 31, 2004.